pszynk/csxlock/README.md

-sxlock - simple X screen locker
+csxlock - simple X screen locker with customized color
 ===============================

-Simple screen locker utility for X, fork of sflock, which is based on slock.
-Main difference is that sxlock uses PAM authentication, so no suid is needed.
+Simple screen locker utility for X, fork of sxlock which is based on sflock, which is based on slock.
+Warning: suid needed to lock console!
+SUID can be disabled (tty locking will not be working).

 Features
 --------